Dioonel/REST-API/readme.txt

 'api/users'                                             GET (returns all users), POST (creates a new user), PATCH (updates a specific user)
 'api/users/{id}'                                        GET (returns a specific user), DELETE (deletes a specific user)

+'/login'                                                Static HTML, you can log in with an existent user

 Data required to POST or PATCH, must be sent in the body of the request.